dsacramone/redux-map-bind-actioncreator/README.md

 # redux-smooth-bind-actioncreators
 <blockquote>
 This implentation of connect / bindActionCreator is a quality of life change for my particular usage.
-I have more than 1 "store" and each of my pages needs to bind its own actions while also binding dispatch.
+I have more than 1 "store" and each of my pages needs to bind its own actions/states while also binding dispatch.
 I don't want to include the functions at the bottom of "n" number of pages setting up these connects/bindToActionCreators.
 So, just include this package and we should be good to go.
+You now have "actions", and "state", all wrapped up nicely for you and no need to have 2 small functions and includes (at top) on each page.
 </blockquote>

 ## Simple Directions